thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		);
 	}

-This code replaces the single habitat with four habitats spaced evenly over the planet surface, and the single raider with eight raiders, generated one after another, about five seconds apart.
+This code replaces the single habitat with four habitats spaced evenly over the planet surface, and the single enemy with eight enemies, generated one after another, about five seconds apart.

 15.2.
-Since there is a single tick when no raiders exist, though, it'll be necessary to change the win condition so that it doesn't trigger instantly when the level starts and it sees that there's no raiders.
-Instead, we'll wait until the raider generator is exhausted and all of the raiders are gone.
+Since there is a single tick when no enemies exist, though, it'll be necessary to change the win condition so that it doesn't trigger instantly when the level starts and it sees that there's no enemies.
+Instead, we'll wait until the enemy generator is exhausted and all of the enemies are gone.
 Open Planet.ts, locate the existing .triggerWinIsTriggered() method, and replace it with the following:

 	static triggerWinIsTriggered
 	(